What to Do When CPAP Makes You Swallow Air

 - Ongoing problems with gas, sometimes with sharp pains

 If this sounds like you, then you might have something known as aerophagia, or air swallowing.

 What is aerophagia?

-Aerophagia describes the trapping of air in the alimentary canal.
-We’ve all experienced minor bouts with air swallowing.
-Some causes include eating, drinking, hyperventilating, chewing gum, smoking cigarettes, exercising, and even talking too fast.
+Aerophagia is when, instead of breathing air into your lungs, you swallow it into your stomach.
+We’ve all swallowed air at least a few times.
+Causes include eating, drinking, hyperventilating, chewing gum, smoking cigarettes, exercising, and even talking too fast.